signetica/MoonPhase/README.md

 ## Synopsis
 Determine the phase of the moon and its the ecliptic coordinates (ecliptic latitude, ecliptic longitude, and distance) for the specified time in seconds since the Unix epoch (January 1, 1970).
+The name of the moon phase (New, Full, etc.) and the name of the Zodiac constellation the moon is in are also provided.

 ## Discussion and Applicability
 The algorithm is simple and adequate for many purposes.
 It requires very